‘Grimm’ Season 6 Final Episode: Multiple Deaths, Nick Fights Someone Unexpected

 — Grimm (@NBCGrimm) March 14, 2017

-To protect Diana, Nick returns to the scene of his first investigation in Episode 12, and Grimm Series Finale will see the showdown between him and Zerstorer, who cannot be defeated by any weapon.
+To protect Diana, Nick returns to the scene of his first investigation in Episode 12, and Grimm series finale will see the showdown between him and Zerstorer, who cannot be defeated by any weapon.

-The much-anticipated showdown might end with Nick emerging victorious, but like it happens in every war, some good men and women, too, perish.
+The much-anticipated showdown might end with Nick emerging victorious, but like it happens in every war, some good men and women will perish.
 TV Guide reveals that two members of the Scooby Gang are going to make the ultimate sacrifice.

-The death toll is going to be very high in Grimm Season 6 finale, according to Entertainment Weekly.
+The death toll is going to be very high in the Grimm Season 6 finale, according to Entertainment Weekly.
 The report reveals that Nick finds himself fighting an “unexpected person” in the series finale.

 It is possible that the mysterious stick might be on Zerstorer’s side and help him in his fight against Nick.
 In one of his interviews, David Giuntoli called it the worst stick in the world, and according to co-creators Jim Kouf and David Greenwalt, it would play a major role in the series finale.